 A RIP that resides on a standard, non-specialized, off-the-shelf computer.

 A generic term for computer programs or applications.

 In photography, the effect caused by overexposing an image

 Unleaded type.
 Lines of text with no space between the lines.

 A general standard for media advertising in North America using the ANSI X12 formats.
 It was developed in 1991 and transformed to an XML-based standard in 1992.

-A separately printed, unbound broadsheet that is folded around a newspaper, magazine or other periodical.
+A separately printed, unbound broadsheet that is folded around a newspaper, magazine or another periodical.
 The spadea can also be wrapped around one of the publication’s sections, such as the sports section of a newspaper.
 This page is not as large as the other pages of the publication, so it appears as a partial page or flap over the front and back.
-Spadeas are used for advertising and work well since they immediately draw the attention to the reader.
-This special sheet is also called a spadia, spadea fold or spadea wrap.
+Spadeas are used for advertising and work well since they immediately attract the attention of the reader.
+This special sheet is also called a spadia, spadea fold, or spadea wrap.

 A printer who specializes in unusual services that require special equipment (e.g. printing on plastic bags).